isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-what-eats-bed-bugs.markdown

 However, given the elusive nature of bed bugs, ants will have a hard time getting them.
 So you expect that ants will not significantly reduce the bed bug population.

-In addition, most ants prefer to feed on carcasses rather than hunting down their prey.Â Another limitation for using ants to eradicate bed bugs is that they reproduce rapidly just like the bed bugs.
+In addition, most ants prefer to feed on carcasses rather than hunting down their prey.
+Another limitation for using ants to eradicate bed bugs is that they reproduce rapidly just like the bed bugs.

 So, in a matter of time, you could have an ant infestation which will need extra costs to eradicate.
 ### 5. House Centipedes